 With kitty litter being made up of smaller particles, they can often get stuck to claws or kicked up as your cat climbs or jumps out of the litter box.
 This can get quite messy around your home.

-But there are also non-tracking litter that are designed to stick to your cat’s paws less.
-Premium cat litter that are non-tracking will help to contain the litter within the tray, so it doesn’t escape whenever your cat needs the toilet.
+But non-tracking litter is also designed to stick to your cat’s paws less.
+Premium cat litter that is non-tracking will help to contain the litter within the tray so it doesn’t escape whenever your cat needs the toilet.

 Ever Clean Litter

-I’ve not tested this litter but it is reviewed very well on retail sites.
+I’ve yet to test this litter, but it is reviewed very well on retail sites.
 It’s a premium clumping cat litter that forms extra-strong clumps to prevent your cat from tracking loose debris around your home.
 It contains an antimicrobial agent too, which helps prevent bacterial odors.

 Best Kitty Litter for Odor Control

-Odor control is a contentious issue with cat litter, because there are those who believe that odors can be masked with other scents, and those who prefer to use a non-scented litter that captures the odors as best as they can.
+Odor control is a contentious issue with cat litter because some believe that odors can be masked with other scents, and others prefer to use a non-scented litter that captures the odors as best as possible.

 World's Best Cat Litter

-While I would normally suggest a clay clumping cat litter for the best odor control, I know that multiple Floppycatters swear by World’s Best Cat Litter, an all-natural litter that is quick-clumping and made from corn.
-It apparently is fantastic for odor control, and it’s also flushable, so you can get rid of it down the toilet.
+While I usually would suggest a clay-clumping cat litter for the best odor control, multiple Floppycatters swear by World’s Best Cat Litter, an all-natural quick-clumping litter made from corn.
+It is fantastic for odor control and flushable, so you can get rid of it down the toilet.

-As well as suggesting the best litter for odor control, there are also some products that can help.
+As well as suggesting the best litter for odor control, some products can help.
 These are especially useful if you can’t move the litter boxes to a more ventilated space.

 The Purrified Air Filter is a special filter that helps trap bacteria in the air, including the Volatile Organic Compounds (VOCs) that are responsible for odor from urine and feces.
 You can position it on or near the litter box for the most effective filtration.

-Or a regular air filter will do the job – I’ve reviewed the Air Doctor 5000 and found it to be pretty effective for trapping all kinds of nasties in the air.
-It’s a lot bigger but would work well if you have multiple cats.
+Or a regular air filter will do the job – I’ve reviewed the Air Doctor 5000 and found it quite effective for trapping all kinds of nasties in the air.
+It’s much larger but would work well if you have multiple cats.

 Best Paper Kitty Litter

-Paper litter is cat litter that has been made from 100% recycled paper, making it better for the environment since you’re helping to reduce landfill and also getting a fully biodegradable product.
+Paper litter is cat litter made from 100% recycled paper, making it better for the environment since you’re helping to reduce landfill and getting a fully biodegradable product.

-Paper pellet litter is non-clumping but usually quite absorbent, and because it’s a softer litter it tends to be gentle on cat paws, and lower tracking too.
+Paper pellet litter is non-clumping but usually quite absorbent.
+Because it’s a softer litter, it tends to be gentle on cat paws and lower tracking.

 Fresh News Recycled Paper Original Crumble Litter